 So the message that follows is not for people who have already decided to divorce.

 I acknowledge these decisions run deep and are never taken lightly.
 Nobody knows the kind of suffering you feel, or the way you feel it.
 I do not intend to minimize anyone’s pain, or judge anyone’s decision.
-What I want to share next is for the person who desperately wants his/her marriage to work, and who also wants to feel the soul expansion and joy that comes from personal growth, and fulfilling a mission.
+What I want to share next is for the person who desperately wants her marriage to work, and who also wants to feel the soul expansion and joy that comes from personal growth.

 Remember, according to Boyd K. Packer, this is the kind of faith that moves people, and sometimes moves things.

 Note: I proceed on the premise that my readers have already obtained a hope in Christ.
-That I’m speaking to the person who already believes that salvation or exaltation is more important than worldly success.
+That I’m speaking to the person who already believes that salvation or exaltation is more important than worldly success, and that Jesus Christ is the Son of God and Savior of the World.
 That the Rare Faith principles are revealed to us so we can use them to further the Kingdom of God, and to bring joy and relief to our families and to others around the world.

 “And after ye have obtained a hope in Christ ye shall obtain riches, if ye seek them; and ye will seek them for the intent to do good—to clothe the naked, and to feed the hungry, and to liberate the captive, and administer relief to the sick and the afflicted,” (Jacob 2:19)

 After ye have obtained a hope in Christ, then have some hope that he has the power to lift your marriage.
 He has the power to heal the emotional and physical wounds that are at the root of your marital conflict.
 Hurt people hurt people, and a lot of times, a person comes into the marriage already hurt.
-So you must also hope that Jesus Christ also has the power to heal your spouse of the baggage he is carrying that causes him to behave the way that he does.
-(Or she.
-I’m going to stick with one pronoun for consistency but these ideas are applicable for either gender.)
+So you must also hope that Jesus Christ also has the power to heal your spouse of the baggage he is carrying that causes him to behave the way he does.

 Here’s the secret: